In Entick v Carrington (1765), a case which concerned entry to and searching of premises, the court ruled:

 “The obtaining of a search warrant is never to be treated as a formality.
 It authorizes the invasion of a person’s home.
 All the material necessary to justify the grant of a warrant should be contained in the information provided on the form.
 If the magistrate or Judge in the case of an application under s.9, does require any further information in order to satisfy himself that the warrant is justified, a note should be made of the additional information so that there is a proper record of the full basis upon which the warrant has been granted.”

-There are various avenues of legal address available, including judicial review.
-Early intervention may result in the return of documents and property, and in some instances, a claim for damages might be possible.
+There are other legal options available, including judicial review.
+Early involvement may result in the restitution of papers and property, as well as the possibility of a damages claim in some cases.